erikvullings/mithril-ui-form/packages/mithril-ui-form/README.md

 # Mithril-UI-Form: Create dynamic forms based on JSON as input

-[Mithril-ui-form](https://www.npmjs.com/package/mithril-ui-form) is a powerful, declarative framework to create accessible, high-performance forms using the [Mithril framework](https://mithril.js.org/) and [mithril-materialized](https://www.npmjs.com/package/mithril-materialized) components with the [materialize-css](http://materializecss.com/) design theme.
+[Mithril-ui-form](https://www.npmjs.com/package/mithril-ui-form) is a powerful, declarative framework to create accessible, high-performance forms using the [Mithril framework](https://mithril.js.org/) and [mithril-materialized](https://erikvullings.github.io/mithril-materialized/#!/home) components with the [materialize-css](https://materializecss.com/) design theme.

-**✨ Version 1.10.16+ Features:**
+**✨ Version 2.x Features:**

-- 🎯 **ArrayLayoutForm** - Native support for managing arrays of objects
+- 🎯 **ArrayLayoutForm** - Native support for managing arrays of objects with drag-and-drop
+- 🎨 **Mithril-Materialized 3.x** - Upgraded to latest MaterializeCSS components with enhanced styling
-- ⚡ **30-50% Performance boost** through advanced memoization
+- ⚡ **30-50% Performance boost** through advanced memoization and optimized rendering
 - ♿ **Full accessibility** compliance with ARIA attributes and screen reader support
-- 🔧 **Enhanced TypeScript** support with improved type safety
+- 🔧 **Enhanced TypeScript** support with improved type safety and generic constraints
 - 🌐 **Multi-platform** - Works in browsers, Node.js (CommonJS), and modern bundlers (ESM)
+- 🔧 **Robust ID handling** - More reliable field identification and form state management

 A JSON specification using a simple syntax is converted to a beautiful, accessible form.
 The form supports: